 Tune in to our YouTube Channel - http://www.broadcastpioneers.com/youtube

-A week or so ago, we mailed out membership renewals to all our members.
+We mailed out membership renewals to all our members in mid-May.
 If you joined in the past couple of months, you may receive a form, but you are not required to pay any dues at this time.
 We sent the form so we could verify that all the info we have is still correct.
 The next membership directory will be printed before you know it.

 WELCOME NEW MEMBERS:

 We are thrilled to have these new members.
-517 members.
+518 Members.
 More than ever.
-We hope to see as many of our members as possible at our June luncheon.
+We hope to see as many of our members as possible at our July event.